snaatak-Zero-Downtime-Crew/tagdemo/Role/SonarQube/sonarqube-setup/README.md

 ---

 This template includes a basic setup for SonarQube using Ansible.
-You can expand on it based on your environment and requirements (e.g., different database types or additional configuration).3
+You can expand on it based on your environment and requirements (e.g., different database types or additional configuration).